You are here

 Application for Graduate Appointment: Verify with the unit or academic program from which you are seeking an appointment uses the Application for Graduate Appointment form.
 Many units and academic programs use their own form.

-Waivers: Tuition and the service fee are waived for assistants if the appointment is between 25 and 67 percent for at least three-quarters of the term (91 calendar days in fall or spring semester, 41 calendar days during the summer session - see criteria).
+Waivers: Tuition and the service fee are waived for assistants if the appointment is between 25 and 67 percent for at least three-quarters of the term (91 calendar days in fall or spring semester, 41 calendar days during the summer session - see criteria and appointment duration ranges).
 The waiver does not cover any tuition differential that may be assessed, except for students registered in the following programs - Biological Sciences, Chemistry, Earth & Environmental Sciences, Physics, and Psychology.
 See the tuition schedule for information on specific tuition rates.
 Graduate students who hold academic appointments as assistants for the spring semester and for whom tuition and service fees were waived in the spring are entitled to a waiver for the summer term immediately following if they do not hold a summer assistantship, provided they are registered for at least three hours during that summer term.
 Graduate students holding a summer assistantship must satisfy eligibiliy requirements for a waiver, as described in the previous paragraph, as well as the registration requirements specied below..
 Assistantship waivers cover the following charges:

 - Full tuition, but note: